halfbackflip/cyber_blog/_posts/2021-02-23-Todays-Cybersecurity-Analyst.markdown

 ##### Application

 Key IT infraastruce running the company's SaaS will be identified for additional reconaissance.
 This includes the database, front-facing web servers, jump boxes, firewalls, WAFs and so on.
+Non-intrusive scanning will be performed regardless of time-frame, whereas intrusive scanning will be limited to after business hours in order to avoid potential disruption.

 #### Attack